aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### Which wallet should I use with Aavegotchi?

 <a href="https://metamask.io/">Metamask</a> has by far been the best option to use with Aavegotchi according to our community’s experience.
-Metamask and [Arkane wallet](https://arkane.network/apps) - which will be integrating with Aavegotchi
+Metamask and [Arkane wallet](https://arkane.network/apps) - which will be integrating with Aavegotchi soon - also both support ERC1155 tokens, meaning you’ll be able to see all of your assets (such as wearables) in your wallet in addition to your GHST tokens.

- soon - also both support ERC1155 tokens, meaning you’ll be able to see all of your assets (such as wearables) in your wallet in addition to your GHST tokens.
+For android devices, using the Metamask app with the in-built browser is a good choice.

 ### Will Aavegotchi run on Layer 2?